MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 == Databases
 <sec-databases>
-Soundscapy was primarily developed to work with the International Soundscape Database \(ISD)#footnote[The ISD is available from Zenodo #link("https://zenodo.org/records/10672568");.] #cite(<Mitchell2024International>);, which I will describe here and use for the examples in this paper.
+Soundscapy was primarily developed to work with the International Soundscape Database \(ISD)#footnote[The ISD is available from Zenodo #link("https://zenodo.org/records/10672568");.] #cite(<Mitchell2024International>);, which will be described here and used for the examples in this paper.
 The ISD is a large database of soundscape recordings and survey data collected according to the SSID Protocol #cite(<Mitchell2020Soundscape>);.
 The database contains 2,706 recordings, paired with 3,590 survey responses.

 The ISD contains three primary types of data - surveys, pre-calculated psychoacoustic metrics, and binaural audio recordings.
 The surveys include several blocks of questions, the most important of which are the Perceptual Attribute Questions \(PAQs).
 These form the 8 descriptors of the soundscape circumplex #cite(<Axelsson2010principal>) - pleasant, vibrant, eventful, chaotic, annoying, monotonous, uneventful, and calm.
 In addition, each survey includes other information about the soundscape and demographic characteristics \(age, gender, etc.).
 Finally, the survey section includes identifiers of when and where the survey was conducted - the `LocationID`, `SessionID`, `latitude`, `longitude`, `start_time`, etc.